kwonus/Quelle-Obsolete/Clarity-Syntax.md

 - restore
 - exit

-The verbs listed above are for the English flavor of Clarity.
-As Clarity is an open and extensible standard, verbs for other languages can be defined without altering the overall syntax structure of the HMI.
-The remainder of this document describes Version 3.0 of the Clarity-HMI specification.
-It should be noted that Clarity 1.0 involved the rebranding of "Simple Imperative v2.0", and thus the skipping of Version 2.0.
+The verbs listed above are for the English flavor of Quelle.
+As Quelle is an open and extensible standard, verbs for other languages can be defined without altering the overall syntax structure of the HMI.
+The remainder of this document describes Version 1.0 of the Quelle-HMI specification.

-In Clarity terminology, a statement is made up of segments.
+In Quelle terminology, a statement is made up of segments.
 Each segment has a single verb.
 While there are eleven verbs, there are only five distinct types of segments:

 1. SEARCH segment
    - find